AEspinosaDev/Vulkan-Engine/README.md

 cmake -DBUILD_DEMOS=OFF /path/to/source
 ```

+## Project Usage ✨

-4. Here is a simple snippet for creating a basic scene:
+Here is a simple snippet for creating a basic scene:

 ```cpp
 #include <iostream>